yagcioe/minetest-survey/minetest/worlds/mineclone-survey/news/tut3.md

 # Hold [left-click] to destroy plants.
-Destroy the glass block obstructing your path.
+Destroy all plants to continue.